MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/Set-PSReadlineOption.md

 ### -ShowToolTips

-When displaying possible completions, show tooltips in the list of completions.
+When displaying possible completions,  tooltips are shown in the list of completions.

 This option is enabled by default.
 This option was not enabled by default in prior versions of PSReadLine.
 To disable, set this option to `$false`.